Hallyburton Johnstone Shield

 The Hallyburton Johnstone Shield is the premier domestic women's one-day cricket competition in New Zealand.
 The tournament began in 1935–36, as a first-class competition, but is now played as a 50-over competition, with six provincial teams taking part: Auckland, Canterbury, Central Districts, Northern Districts, Otago and Wellington.
 The tournament now runs alongside the Twenty20 Women's Super Smash.

 The most successful side in the history of the competition are Canterbury, with 38 outright title wins and 1 shared title.
-The holders are Wellington, who beat Canterbury in the final of the 2022–23 season.
+The current holders are Otago, who beat Auckland in the final of the 2024–25 season.